webflorist/routetree/README.md

 ### Auto-translation

-Auto-translation is used with several functions of routetree and provides an easy and intuitive way of configuring multi-language variants of the path-segment, page-title, or any other custom information for routes through laravel's localization-files.
+Routetree also includes some magic regarding automatic translation.
 The basic concept is to map the hierarchy of the route-tree to a folder-structure within the localization-folder.

+The config-key `localization.base_folder` sets the base-folder for the localization-files- and folders for route-tree.
+The default value is `pages`, which translates to the folder `\resources\lang\%locale%\pages`.

+There are 2 seperate auto-translation-functionalities:
+1. Auto-translation of a node's (meta-)data (e.g. like path-segment, title, abstract, custom data, etc.)
+2. Auto-translation of regular page-content.

+#### Auto-translation of page-meta-data

+This provides an easy and intuitive way of configuring multi-language variants of the path-segment, page-title, or any other custom information for routes through laravel's localization-files.

 Each route-node is represented as a folder, and within the folder for a node resides a file, that contains all auto-translation-information.

-There are 2 relevant config-items in the `routetree.php`-config-file published by this package:
-* **localization.base_folder**: This is the base-folder for the localization-files- and folders for route-tree.
-The default value is `pages`, which translates to the folder `\resources\lang\%locale%\pages`.
-* **localization.file_name**: This is the name of the files, route-tree should use for it's auto-translation functionality.
-The default value is `pages`, which means information on all 1st-level-pages should be placed in this file: `\resources\lang\%locale%\pages\pages.php`.
+How this file is named is configured under the config-key `localization.file_name`.
+The default value is `pages`, which means information on all 1st-level-pages should be placed in this file: `\resources\lang\%locale%\pages\pages.php`

 **Example:**
 Let's assume, you have defined the following route-tree-array (any actions or other options are missing for simplicity's sake):